emgreen0601/Berkeley-CS61B/Lecture Notes/Week 04.md

 ### toString

-If we want to print out the whole class, we have to implement `toString` method.
+If we want to print out the whole class, we have to override `toString` method, or we will only get the name and the address of the object.

 ```java
 public String toString() {